ukparliament/ontologies/meta/weeknotes/2025/49/index.md

 For the past few years, officials in all four legislatures - and indeed all four executives - have been attempting to keep track of where and when consent has been given or witheld.
 This job made more difficult by the four legislatures sharing [collaboration tools](https://en.wikipedia.org/wiki/Microsoft_365) whose definition of the c-word stops at the boundaries of an organisation.
 Collaborative working not made any easier when you're forced to email round copies of spreadsheets.
 Thanks Microsoft.

 Librarian Jayne and computational midfield journeyman Michael were both in attendance, being called to the stage late afternoon to give a quick run through of the [statutory instrument service](https://statutoryinstruments.parliament.uk/), the [treaty tracker](https://treaties.parliament.uk/), the [procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology) that sits behind them, and the [procedural maps](https://ukparliament.github.io/ontologies/procedure/maps/) that underpin them.
 Maps we've made with colleagues from the devolved legislatures setting out [their](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/northern-ireland-assembly/northern-ireland-assembly-consent.pdf) [LCM](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/scottish-parliament/scottish-parliament-consent.pdf) [procedures](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/senedd-cymru/senedd-cymru-consent.pdf) in a [computable fashion](https://ukparliament.github.io/ontologies/procedure/maps/meta/design-notes/#parsing-work-packages-subject-to-a-procedure) were shown.
 Always a treat when a parliamentary clerk sees one of their procedures as a computer might see it.

 Finally, Librarian Jayne demoed her first stumbling attempts at LCM data collection via the medium of our new-ish and still somewhat shiny [Procedure Browsable Space](https://api.parliament.uk/procedure-browser)&trade;.
 The collection of such data not helped by the four legislatures involved being in possession of a set of websites that are fragmented at best.
 And all fragmented in a slightly different fashion.
 It wasn't like their were gasps, or even applause, but those assembled did seem suitable impressed.
 Why not [take a look](https://api.parliament.uk/procedure-browser/work-packages/primary-legislation).
 Let us know which bits you find useful.
 And which bits less useful.
-Given just a little more librarian time and a little more developer time, it's something we'd live to continue working on.
+Given just a little more librarian time and a little more developer time, it's something we'd love to continue working on.
 Thanks for the invite [Graeme](https://bsky.app/profile/woodstockjag.bsky.social).

 ## You wait all year ...